wdporter/i-am-that-vuepress/50-self-awareness-is-the-witness/readme.md

 In reality, nothing happens.
 Onto the screen of the mind, destiny forever projects its pictures, memories of former projections, and thus illusion constantly renews itself.
-The pictures come and go — light intercepted by ignorance.
+The pictures come and go — light intercepted by ignoreänce.
 See the light and disregard the picture.

 **Q:**&ensp;What a callous way of looking at things!
 People are killing and getting killed and here you talk of pictures.